enginBozkurt/Autonomous-driving-frameworks/README.md

 <p>
-In addition, the frame supports the following  Cloud Services:
+In addition, the framework supports the following  Cloud Services:
 </p>

 ## Autoware Online